hackforla/internship/.github/ISSUE_TEMPLATE/research--update-wiki-page.md

     - [ ] Go to the wiki page: Research Output Overview (Resources # 1.01)
     - [ ] Scroll down to the section ```Research by Plan Number```
     - [ ] Open the hyperlink ```Research Plans, sorted by number``` (Resources # 1.02)
-    - [ ] Locate the Research Plan you attempt to update the wiki page, often titled as ```Research Plan [Replace 000]: [Replace TITLE of RESEARCH]```
+    - [ ] Locate the Research Plan wiki page that you need to update
     - [ ] Open the wiki page of `Research Plan [Replace 000]`
     - [ ] Copy the URL of the wiki page of `Research Plan [Replace 000]`
-    - [ ] Return to the issue you are working on
+    - [ ] Return to this issue you are working on
     - [ ] Choose three dots <img width="100" alt="Screenshot 2024-06-26 at 3 25 09 PM" src="https://github.com/hackforla/internship/assets/57029070/a9466495-abaa-4c87-9a1c-096e06ac93e8"> and `Edit` in this comment
     - [ ] In Resource # 2.01, place the link you just copied between parentheses at the end of the line with no space in between the right bracket `]` and the left parenthesis `(`, so it turns into a hyperlink
-   - [ ] Choose "Update comment" in Github and make sure all the checkboxes above have been checked
+   - [ ] Choose "Save" in Github and make sure all the checkboxes above have been checked
 - Customize Resource for the Research Plan's folder on Google Drive
     - [ ] Go to the Shared Drives > Internship > Internships > Research > Research by Plan # and Name (Resources # 1.03)
     - [ ] Go to the research plan folder of `RP[Replace 000]`
     - [ ] Right-click on the RP[Replace 000] folder
-    - [ ] Choose "Get Link"
+    - [ ] Choose "Share" and "Get link"
     - [ ] Choose "Copy link" and "Done"
     - [ ] In Resource # 2.02, place the link you just copied between parentheses at the end of the line with no space in between the right bracket `]` and the left parenthesis `(`, so it turns into a hyperlink
-    - [ ] Choose "Update comment" in Github and make sure all the checkboxes above have been checked
+    - [ ] Choose "Save" in Github and make sure all the checkboxes above have been checked

 #### Review files in RP[Replace 000] folder on Google Drive
 - [ ] Go to the Shared Drives > Internship > Internships > Research > Research by Plan # and Name > RP[Replace 000] folder (Resources # 2.02)